 A while back, I commented on a post on another site about the recent wave of mysterious booms and sounds being heard around the world and possible links to military activity.
 The post is no longer available.
 But, in it, I hypothesized that a new weapon based on new principles might be responsible for the booms being heard, as well as the damage to trees and animals that was seen in some areas, particularly in southern Michigan at the very end of May, 2012.

 What got me to thinking about this is an article I read about Linda Moulton Howe’s research into “AttoTechnology” and an interview she conducted with an x-military guy.
-The previous link is a complete summary at Examiner.com, which I’ll summarize briefly here: The x-military guy was involved in a test of a directed energy weapon (DEW) in late 1993 some place overseas.
+The previous link is a short summary at keelynet.com, which I’ll summarize briefly here: The x-military guy was involved in a test of a directed energy weapon (DEW) in late 1993 some place overseas.
 The witness claimed that the weapon could shoot basketball-sized holes through and through 10 feet of concrete from 10 miles away and do it by shooting through the Earth, since at that distance, the curvature of the Earth would put the object below the horizon.
 Also, there’s an article on the internet that was written during the war in Iraq that might be about this same technology.

 I initially developed the hypothesis on the boom phenomenon based on assuming it had an unnatural explanation and could possibly be military related.
 The reason is because of the recent events in the Michigan area with residents hearing the mysterious booms and nearly simultaneously there are a plethora of reports of intense military activity and possible radiological events going on there, too.
 In fact, at the time of this writing (June 2012,) there is a joint US/Canadian military exercise going on this month in Michigan and surrounding areas.